 More to Explore

+We hope that you’ve learned everything to need to know about how to make crepe paper flowers.
 We are here to help you explore your creativity with daily inspiration, downloadable cut files and printable templates that make your craft life easier.
 We believe in the power of creativity to nurture the soul and to empower us.
 Our designs are created with simplicity in mind and we always strive to provide you with the highest quality DIY’s.
 Share what you’ve been up to by using #MadeWithLia — your creativity is our biggest inspiration!

 Membership gains you access to our full library of DIY project tutorials complete with pattern downloads and instructions.
 Head over to our membership page to see a full list of benefits.
 And be sure to follow us on Instagram, Facebook and Twitter.
 We look forward to making this the most creative year of your life!
 Happy crafting ~ Lia and Team